frederic100/spark/README.md

 ## Quality

-Some indicators that seem interesting.
+Some indicators we aim for:

 * phpcs PSR12
-* phpstan level 9
+* phpstan level 10
 * coverage >=100%
 * infection MSI >=100%

-Quick check with:
+Quick check:
 ```bash
 ./codecheck
 ```

-Check coverage with:
+Check coverage:
 ```bash
 bin/phpunit --coverage-html var
 ```
-and view 'var/index.html' with your browser
+Then open `var/index.html` in your browser.

-Check infection with:
+Check infection:
 ```bash
 bin/infection
 ```
-and view 'var/infection.html' with your browser
+Then open `var/infection.html` in your browser.